tetunori/p5.simpleAR/README.md

 ```javascript
 createARCanvas(w, h, [renderer])
 ```
+Replace `createCanvas` in `setup` with this function.
+So, this has same parameters as `createCanvas`.
+> **Warning**
-Same as `createCanvas`.
-But AR function does not work well in `WEBGL` mode...
+> AR function does not work well in `WEBGL` mode...

 </p>
 </details>

+# ToDo
+- Specify some parameters on AR setting
+- Pinch to zoom in and out
+- Support multiple types of markers
+- Use specified image as a marker (possible?)
+- Improve Performance

 # License
 MIT license
 Copyright (c) 2023 [Tetsunori Nakayama](https://twitter.com/tetunori_lego).

 # Author